-Pine Technical College
+Pine Technical and Community College

 Pine Technical College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, experienced and knowledgeable instructors, and helpful staff.
 Graduates are well-prepared to enter their chosen fields or transfer to a university.
 Several Associate in Science degree programs provide students the opportunity to begin a four-year degree at a lower cost with smaller classes.
 The college's technical programs prepare students for job placement and employment.